 I hope you all had enjoyable Halloween festivities if that’s your kind of thing!

-I'm a Toronto-based beauty product enthusiast who's been working in the cosmetics industry since May 2014.
+I'm Canadian, I have written a lot of academic essays about reality television, and I've worked in the cosmetics industry since 2014.
 I started this blog when I realized that instead of wishing for the makeup blog of my dreams, I could create it myself.
 My aim is to write thorough, well-researched posts and to never lose sight of my feminist perspective and my own (rambly) voice.
 In addition to makeup, I love catchy pop songs, flowers, and every cat in the world.
 More ›